aphalo/photobiologyWavebands/README.md

 Several wavebands corresponding to remote sensing instruments are also provided, including all those for the LANDSAT missions, as non-weighted definitions.
-The Landsat imagers do have a specific responsivity at each wavelength, and would in principle have to be defined using response-dependent weighting functions.
+The Landsat imagers do have a specific responsiveness at each wavelength, and would in principle have to be defined using response-dependent weighting functions.
 The calibrations and definitions provided by NASA are based on average response per band.
 For example, in the OLI instrument several of the bands are relatively narrow, while the wider ones seem to have a response that is flatter on a per photon basis than on an energy basis.
-If Landsat response bands are to be simulated using spectral data from other instruments these these approximations will need special consideration.
+If Landsat response bands are to be simulated using spectral data from other instruments these approximations need special consideration.

 The definition of photosyntheticaly active radiation (PAR) is non-weighted on a photon basis but spectrally weighted on an energy based.
-In some cases the same range of wavelength as in the definition of PAR is used to compute a non-weighted energy irradiance, which should not be called PAR because of the different weighting!
+In some cases the same range of wavelengths as in the definition of PAR is used to compute a non-weighted energy irradiance, which should probably not be called PAR because of the different weighting!

 Both PAR and illuminance are based on biological spectral weighting functions, approximating the spectral response of photosynthesis and the